kaiomagalhaes/kaiomagalhaes.github.io/_posts/2016-09-21-The-Art-Of-Defining-Products.md

 3 - How do you plan to enter the market?

-I once asked a would-be entrepreneur his marketing strategy for an app he were pitching me.
+I once asked a would-be entrepreneur his marketing strategy for an app he was pitching me.
 The entrepreneur stared at me incredulously and said “The App Store”.
 For some people, it’s hard to believe that an app doesn't magically appear in front of end users and on the front page of TechCrunch.
 Software that isn’t seen by those who need it, isn’t used.
 It resides somewhere between the 16th page of Google and the entrepreneurs broken heart also called the internet’s blackhole.
 You must have a plan for distribution.
 This isn’t Field of Dreams.

 As I spoke with my friend and asked him these questions, here are the answers he gave me in order: